venkataravuri/nexthink-assignment/README.md

 > A copy of the data must be stored locally, unless an exception applies.
 Cross border transfers are permitted unless an exception applies.

-- Deploy few fronend/gateway components across multiple geo locations to store a copy of data, before it cross boarders.
+- Deploy few frontend/gateway components across multiple geo locations to store a copy of data, before it cross boarders.
-- Leverage GSLB & CDN's geo-proximity based routing capabilities to direct traffic right data center.
+- Leverage GSLB & CDN's geo-proximity based routing capabilities to direct traffic right data centre.
-- Implement mechnisms to detect and deleted "Data Subject Rights" using 3rd party tools.
+- Implement mechanisms to detect and deleted "Data Subject Rights" using 3rd party tools.

 :pray: :pray: :pray: